86th Airlift Squadron: Cold War

 The squadron was reactivated in January 1963 as a Lockheed C-130 Hercules squadron at Travis Air Force Base, California.
 The squadron received its first C-130E in April.
 It flew long-distance flights from Travis to Hawaii, Guam, Vietnam, Thailand, Japan and the Philippines.
 It upgraded to Lockheed C-141 Starlifter jet transports in 1967 and usually flew cargo and personnel to and from Travis to aerial ports in South Vietnam during the Vietnam War.

-After the US withdrawal from Indochina in 1975, it flew C-141s on a worldwide basis.
+After the US withdrawal from Indochina in 1975, it flew Lockheed C-141 Starlifters on a worldwide basis.
 In late 1991 the unit was redesignated the 86th Airlift Squadron.
 The 86th was inactivated in 1993 and its mission, personnel and equipment were transferred to the 20th Airlift Squadron.